-- (1) A person who contemplates distributing or selling food through a food vending machine must apply in writing to the Ugu municipality. - (2) The application for a food vending machine must be in the form prescribed by the Ugu municipality. - (3) On receipt of an application contemplated in subsection (2), the application must be immediately referred to an Environmental Health Practitioner, acting for and on behalf of the Ugu municipality, for investigation. - (4) An environmental health Practitioner, acting for and on behalf of the Ugu municipality, may, in investigating an application contemplated in subsection (2), request further information from the applicant. - (5) An environmental health Practitioner, acting for and on behalf of the Ugu municipality, may - (a) grant an application contemplated in subsection (2) for a specified period for a food vending machine, unconditionally or with conditions, if, based on the environmental health Practitioner's investigation, he or she is satisfied that the food vending machine concerned complies in all respects with the provisions of these by-laws; or
+- (1) A person who contemplates distributing or selling food through a food vending machine must apply in writing to the Ugu District Municipality, with the necessary supporting documents. - (2) The application to operate of a food vending machine must be submitted to the Ugu District Municipality. - (3) On receipt of an application contemplated in subsection (2), the application must be immediately referred to an Environmental Health Practitioner, acting for and on behalf of the Ugu District Municipality, for investigation. - (4) An Environmental Health Practitioner, acting for and on behalf of the Ugu District Municipality, may, in investigating an application contemplated in subsection (2), request further information from the applicant. - (5) An Environmental Health Practitioner, acting for and on behalf of the Ugu District Municipality, may - (a) grant an application contemplated in subsection (2) for a specified period for a food vending machine, unconditionally or with conditions, if, based on the Environmental Health Practitioner's investigation, he or she is satisfied that the food vending machine concerned complies in all respects with the provisions of these by-laws; or - (b) refuse an application contemplated in subsection (2) where the food vending machine concerned does not comply with these by-laws. - (6) An Environmental Health Practitioner, acting for and on behalf of the Ugu District Municipality, granting an application in terms of subsection (5) (a) must give the applicant a written permit stating the - (a) name and address of the applicant; - (b) address of the premises at which the food vending machine is to be installed; - address of the premises at which perishable food to be stored in and sold through the food vending machine is to be prepared; - (d) That the permit holder shall not sell/supply any other category of food other than that which is specified on the permit. - (e) conditions, if any, imposed on the installation, operation and use of the food vending machine; and - (f) Date of expiry of the permit. - (7) The owner of the food vending machine must display the information contained in the permit issued in terms of subsection (5) (a) in a conspicuous place on the food vending machine. - (8) A permit issued in terms of subsection (5) (a) is not transferable from one person to another and from one food vending machine to another. - (9) A permit issued in terms of subsection (5) (a) may at any time be endorsed by an Environmental Health Practitioner, acting for and on behalf of the relevant municipality, by the - (a) Addition of any further restriction that may be necessary to prevent a health hazard; or

-- (b) refuse an application contemplated in subsection (2) where the food vending machine concerned does not comply with these by-laws. - (6) An environmental health Practitioner, acting for and on behalf of the Ugu municipality, granting an application in terms of subsection (5) (a) must give the applicant a written permit stating the - (a) name and address of the applicant; - (b) address of the premises at which the food vending machine is to be installed; - address of the premises at which perishable food to be stored in and sold through the food vending machine is to be prepared; - (d) That the permit holder shall not sell/supply any other category of food other than that which is specified on the permit. - (e) conditions, if any, imposed on the installation, operation and use of the food vending machine; and - (f) Date of expiry of the permit. - (7) The owner of the food vending machine must display the information contained in the permit issued in terms of subsection (5) (a) in a conspicuous place on the food vending machine. - (8) A permit issued in terms of subsection (5) (a) is not transferable from one person to another and from one food vending machine to another. - (9) A permit issued in terms of subsection (5) (a) may at any time be endorsed by an environmental health Practitioner, acting for and on behalf of the relevant municipality, by the - (a) Addition of any further restriction that may be necessary to prevent a health hazard; or - (b) Removal of any restriction with regard to the category or type of food or the method of handling the food.
+(b) Removal of any restriction with regard to the category or type of food or the method of handling the food.